Probation: Shock

 Some programs give a sentencing judge the power to reconsider an original jail sentence.
-The judge may recall the inmate from jail and put him or her on probation within the community instead.
+The judge may recall the inmate from jail and put them on probation within the community instead.
 The courts have a theory that a short term in jail may "shock" a criminal into changing their behavior.
 Shock probation can be used only between a specific period of 30–120 days after the original sentence, and is not available in all states.

 Grant of probation

 Community corrections officials are key personnel in helping decide whether a criminal is granted probation.
 They determine whether the offender is a serious risk to the public and recommend to the court what action to take.
 Correction officials first go through an investigation process during the pretrial period.
 They assess the offender's background and history to determine whether the offender can be released safely back into the community.
 The officers then write a report on the offender.
 The courts use the report to determine whether the offender shall be put on probation instead of going to jail.
 After the offender is found guilty, the probation officer puts together a pre-sentence investigation report (PSI).
 Courts base their sentencing on it.
-Finally, courts make their decisions as to whether to imprison the convict or to assign him or her probation.
+Finally, courts make their decisions as to whether to imprison the convict or to assign probation.
 If a court decides to grant a person probation, they must then determine how to impose the sentence based on the seriousness of the crime, recidivism, the circumstances of the convict, and the recommendations from the corrections officials.